jeffwitz/Libusb-UVC/docs/stereo_sync.rst

        --codec mjpeg --decoder pyav \
        --max-ts-diff 0.050 \
        --pairing-mode latest \
-       --calibration-pairs 30 \
+       --restart-threshold-ms 5 \
        --print-deltas --display \
        --left-core 2 --right-core 3 \
-       --left-start-delay-ms 0 --right-start-delay-ms 60
+       --left-start-delay-ms 0 --right-start-delay-ms 0

 Key takeaways:

 * Lowering FPS and using MJPEG reduces the USB bandwidth requirement and decoder workload.
-* The 60 ms post-barrier delay pushes the slower bus to “catch up” on this hardware.
+* ``--restart-threshold-ms 5`` ensures that the script will retry until the cameras are aligned within 5ms.
-* ``--print-deltas`` shows both the raw host delta and the centred value (after calibration) so you can monitor drift in real time.
+* ``--print-deltas`` shows the raw host delta.
+It should stay close to 0ms.
+* If you see a constant offset, check your USB topology (e.g., one camera on a hub, one direct).

 Tuning Checklist
 ----------------

-1. Start with ``--calibration-pairs 0 --print-deltas`` to inspect the raw delta.
+1. Start with ``--print-deltas`` to inspect the raw delta.
-2. Decide whether to rely on auto-calibration or set ``--target-delta-ms``.
+2. If the delta is consistently > 20ms, ensure you are using the new PROBE/COMMIT logic (it's automatic).
 3. Trim ``--stream-queue`` and ``--queue-size`` if the preview feels laggy.
-4. Adjust ``--left/right-start-delay-ms`` after you know which camera leads.
-5. When PTS deltas diverge but host deltas remain stable, suspect firmware clock drift and fall back to host-only pairing.
+4. When PTS deltas diverge but host deltas remain stable, suspect firmware clock drift and fall back to host-only pairing.

 Following this process should keep the pairing error within a few milliseconds